muquit/clip-httpd/README.md

 ## Introduction
 [clip-httpd](https://github.com/muquit/clip-httpd) is a simple, secure, cross-platform clipboard server written in [Go](https://go.dev/).
-I use it to paste `text` to my Laptop/workstation clipboard from remote systems securely.
+I use it to paste `text` to my Laptop/workstation's clipboard from remote systems securely without pain of fumbling with mouse.

 It listens on a TCP port for incoming HTTPS requests containing text data and copies that text to the system clipboard.
 Client authentication